Keanu Reeves Plays A Tumbleweed In The New ‘SpongeBob SquarePants’ Movie

 One Twitter user jokingly stated that Reeves’ presence in the animated feature is a reason to live.

-“[T]he only reason i have to live right now is to see keanu reeves in the new spongebob movie.”
+“[T]he only reason i have to live right now is to see keanu reeves in the new spongebob movie,” they wrote.

 “Keanu Reeves has been the only consistently good thing about 2019,” tweeted Decider editor Alex Zalben in reaction to the trailer release.